Mayank06711/blogMini/readme.md

 $project
 ```
  which helps to determine which fields to pass to next stage or as final output .**NOTE** aggregate return an array of object so be carefull about your usecase
+**left outer jOIN**
+A left outer join, often abbreviated as just "left join," is a type of database join operation that retrieves all records from the left table (or collection) and the matching records from the right table (or collection).
+If there is no matching record in the right table, NULL values are returned for the columns from the right table.

+In the context of MongoDB's $lookup operator:

+The "left" collection refers to the collection you are running the $lookup operation on.
+The "right" collection is the collection you are joining with using the $lookup operator.
+For example, consider two collections: orders and customers.
+Each order document in the orders collection has a field called customerId, which references the _id field of the corresponding customer in the customers collection.

+If you perform a left outer join between the orders and customers collections using the $lookup operator:

+All documents from the orders collection will be returned.
+For each document in the orders collection, MongoDB will look up the corresponding customer document in the customers collection based on the customerId field.
+If a matching customer document is found, it will be included in the result as an embedded document.
+If no matching customer document is found, the corresponding field in the result will be null.

 ### Agregate AggregatePaginate
 In MongoDB, both aggregate and aggregatePaginate are methods used for performing aggregation operations on a collection.
 However, they serve slightly different purposes and have different usage patterns.